Cash ISA vs Investment ISA: What is best suited to you?

-If you want your money in the short term i.e. in less than 5 years, a Cash ISA could be right for you as you will not see any short-term losses, indeed it will not 'lose' any money over time.
+If you want your money in the short term i.e. in less than 5 years, a Cash ISA won’t see any short-term losses; indeed it will not 'lose' any money over time.
 Bear in mind that inflation can reduce the value of your money in the future.

 The gains you make will be based on the interest rate of your Cash ISA account, as well as the annual charges on the ISA levied by the provider.
 Keep in mind that many Cash ISA providers may charge for withdrawing your money before a certain time period.
 For example, some Cash ISAs have 60 or 90-day notice periods built in.

 If you are willing to wait it out in the medium to long term, i.e. from 5 to 10 years and beyond, an Investment ISA uses the stock market to offer greater long-term growth potential than cash savings.

 You should consider that some providers might charge exit fees for early exit from the plan.
 There may also be an annual management charge (AMC), platform charge or dealing charges.
 And you should remember that as with all investments, the value of your money can go down as well as up and you could get back less than you pay in.